Latest update: 14 July 2023

 Getting on the boat in Barcelona

-With your dog to Spain and on the boat
+Take your dog to Spain, by car and on the ferry

-The Trasmediterranea boats also have a policy for dogs and other pets.
+The Trasmediterranea ferries also have a policy for dogs and other pets.

 Curious how it went on the boat with my anxious dog?
 Not very good, to be honest.
 Read how my boat trip to Mallorca with my dog went.